Single-peptide protocol

 • Goal: Restore intracellular NAD+ pool to support sirtuin and PARP activity, mitochondrial biogenesis, and oxidative metabolism.[1][2]

-• Injection site (SC): Abdomen, thigh, or upper arm; split large volumes across 2–3 sites.
+• Injection site (SC): Abdomen, thigh, or upper arm; rotate sites daily.

 What You'll Need